pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application, specifically an aggregate combined with a policy, could function effectively as a "saga", or "process manager", or "workflow manager".
 That is, it could effectively control a sequence of steps involving other aggregates in other bounded contexts, steps that might otherwise be controlled with a "long-lived transaction".

-For example, see the ``Orders`` process application below.
-To quote from the Enterprise Integration Patterns book, it could "maintain the state of the sequence and determine the next processing step based on intermediate results".
+It could 'maintain the state of the sequence and determine the next processing step based on intermediate results' (quote from Enterprise Integration Patterns).
 Exceptional "unhappy path" behaviour can be implemented as part of the logic of the application.

 ..
 If persistence were optional, this design could be used for high-performance applications
 .. which would be understood to be less durable.
 Data could be streamed out asynchronously